HenonLamboro-Trialog/OntologyReuse-LLM-Evaluation/README.md

 - **Lexical Reuse** – reuse of terminology and class labels from existing ontologies
 - **Structural Reuse** – reuse of hierarchical structures and class relationships
-- **Semantic Alignment** – alignment with concepts from reference ontologies
+- **Semantic Reuse** – reuse of subclass relationships that maintain the conceptual meaning of classes
 - **Logical Consistency** – preservation of logical correctness and reasoning compatibility
 - **Reuse Depth** – extent of axiomatic and structural reuse